copier-org/copier/docs/configuring.md

 ```

 In addition, Jinja include and import statements will need to use a POSIX path separator
-(also on Windows) which is not supported in template folder and file names.
+(also on Windows) which is not supported in templated folder and file names.
 For this
 reason, Copier provides a helper function `posixpath`:

 ```jinja